evgen-developer/ls/README.md

 # Overview

-A simplified analogue of the UNIX utility ls.
+A simplified analogue of the UNIX utility 'ls'.

 # Build